Non-Bloch band theory of generalized eigenvalue problems: Photonic crystal

 We note that, in this case, the following facts enable us to straightforwardly calculate the generalized Brillouin zone.
 First, each of the eigenvalues $\rho_{1,\pm},\rho_{2,\pm}$ of the block transfer matrices $T_\pm$ induces the condition for the generalized Brillouin zone, which means that

 Second, the product of the eigenvalues is equal to the determinant of the block transfer matrix.
-Therefore, one can get the generalized Brillouuin zones as closed loops formed by $r_\pm e^{i{\rm Re}\left(k\right)a}$, where $r_\pm$ are given by
+Therefore, one can get the generalized Brillouin zones as closed loops formed by $r_\pm e^{i{\rm Re}\left(k\right)a}$, where $r_\pm$ are given by